AwsafAlam/WebArchitecture/README.md

 ## Webpack

 Webpack is a module bundler for JavaScript applications.
 Bundles all the code together, so that we can write our code in ES6/ latest javascript.
-It also compiles and minifies css to make the site more efficient.
+It also compiles and minifies css to make the site more efficient. **Gulp and Grunt are task runners, but Webpack is more advanced.
+It intelligently bundles.**.
+Webpack takes the input file and follows the source to build a dependency graph.

 To Define a Project from scratch, we must first install Node js